soeaver/caffe-model/det/README.md

  **RFCN-air101** <br/> with ms-train & ohem & multigrid | 38.2 | 60.1 | 41.2 | 18.2 | 41.9 | 53.0
  **Faster-2fc-air101** <br/> with ms-train & ohem & multigrid | 36.5 | 60.4 | 38.1 | 15.5 | 39.5 | 53.5

+ - All the models are test on a single scale (600*1000) without any bells and whistles;

  #### **2. Context Pyramid Attention Network (CPANet) results training on MSCOCO2017-trainval and testing on test-dev2017.**